HackerExperience/legacy/README.md

 The original Legacy had a credits section at the bottom of the page, which is included in the source code.
 Please make sure to update it accordingly.

-Please make sure to remove any comment or phrase that could be understood as an endorsement from myself or Neoart labs.
+Please make sure to remove any comment or phrase that could be understood as an endorsement from myself or Neoart Labs.

 ## Affiliation disclaimer